So, what does Search,sound mean? What am I reinforcing? The effort?

 ∅Thing,scent => dog comes back to me (‘clear’ behavior).

 The signals are part of the environment.
-I do not give them, which does not matter: a signal (SD) is a signal (1).
-An SD is a stimulus associated with a particular behavior and a particular consequence or class of consequences.
-When we have two of them, we expect two different behaviors and when there is none, we expect no behavior.
-What fools us, here, is that in detection work we always have one and only one SD, either one or the other.
-It is impossible to have none.
+I do not give them, which does not matter: a signal (SD) is a signal.(1) An SD is a stimulus associated with a particular behavior and a particular consequence or class of consequences.
+When we have two of them, we expect two different behaviors, and when there is none, we expect no behavior.
+What fools us, here, is that, in detection work, we always have one and only one SD, either one or the other.
+Having none is impossible.
 Either we have a scent, or we don’t, which means that either we have Thing,scent or we have ∅Thing,scent, requiring two different behaviors as usually.
 The one SD is the absence of the other.

 Traditionally, we don’t reinforce a search that doesn’t produce a positive indication.
 To avoid extinguishing the behavior, we use ‘controlled positive samples’ (a drug or an explosive, we know it is there because we have placed it there to give the animal a possibility to obtain a reinforcer).

 That is a correct solution, except that it teaches the dog that the criterion for success is ‘to find’ and not ‘not to find,’ which is not true.
 ‘Not to find’ (because there is nothing) is as good as ‘to find.’
 The tricky part is, therefore, to reinforce the ‘clear’ and how to do it to avoid sloppiness (strolling around) and cheating.